 Aug.
 5: Title insurance: a waste of money?
 Bank capital requirements in the headlines.
 The thinning ranks of LOs… more to come?

-As Better Call Saul and Breaking Bad fans mourn the loss of one of its characters, some are ruminating on the potential ramifications of the glut of office space, either empty or coming up for lease in the next year or two.
+As Better Call Saul and Breaking Bad fans mourn the loss of one of its characters, some are ruminating on other bad news about the potential ramifications of the glut of office space, either empty or coming up for lease in the next year or two.
 The recent distress that has been rampant in the office sector has made it evident that maintaining office space is expensive.
 With such a substantial volume of loans set to mature in the near future, borrowers unable to make full repayment will need to pursue refinancing or renewal options, and it will be interesting to see how the market reacts given the volatility of the property type.
 Certainly, residential lenders have plenty to worry about, including having an ample amount of unused office space around the nation on which they’re paying rent.
 Think about continued overcapacity as the summer buying season didn’t materialize, continued high rates, no inventory, regulatory burdens, buybacks/repurchases… the list goes on and on.
 Let’s jump in and talk about bank capital changes, the waste of money on title policies, and the thinning ranks of loan officers.

 Title policies: a racket?
 Iowa could be a good model